 The username and password entered are validated against the file \$DAM_HOME/passwd.txt or passwd.bin.
 If the username and passwords match the file contents, the main window screen appears (see Figure 3-1 on page 20).
 Otherwise, the logon dialog box is redisplayed.
 TPM does not support multiple concurrent users.
 If another user (or specifically, another browser session from any IP number) invokes TPM by setting his or her browser to the appropriate URL, TPM logs off the original user.

 If you do not have networking installed, you can still access the GUI by using Netscape or Internet Explorer.
-Set the browser to http://localhost:2002, or the appropriate port number.
+Set the browser to http://localhost:3726, or the appropriate port number (For TPM releases 1.4 and earlier, the socket used was normally 2002).